abxh/data-structures-c/problems/KR/rotating_starfield/README.md

 # rotating_starfield
-This problem puts some extra "spice" onto the problem of bitwise rotation posed in K & R chapter 2.
+This problem puts some extra "spice" onto the problem of bitwise rotation posed in K & R chapter 2 exercise 8.

 > **note**: my solution may have some linux-specific elements.